zentyal/zentyal/docs/en/user/mailfilter.rst

 Spam subject tag:
   Tag to be added to the mail subject when it is classified as spam.
 Use the Bayesian classifier:
   If it is marked, the Bayesian filter will be used.
-Otherwise, only lists of allowed (*whitelist*) and blocked (*blacklist*) addresses will be taken into account.
+Otherwise, it will be ignored.
 Automatic whitelist:
    It takes into account the history of the sender when rating the message.
    That is, if the sender has sent some ham emails, it is highly probable